 How do you create tape art?

-For an up close visual explanation, I recommend checking out a “making of” video.
+For an up close visual explanation, I recommend watching a “making of” video.

-The material I use is brown (and lately also colored) packing tape, which I stick on layers of thin acrylic glass sheets.
+The material I use is brown (and lately also colored) packing tape.
+I stick the tape in layers onto thin sheets of crylic glass.
 The more layers of tape I add, the darker the shades on the artwork become.
-The different shades of brown allow me to shape out my scenes and portraits.
-I use an ordinary scalpel or X-Acto knife to cut and shape the layers of tape.
-The last thing I need is a lit window.
+The different shades of the color then allow me to shape out my scenes and portraits.
+I use an ordinary scalpel or X-Acto knife in order to cut and shape the layers of tape.

 For more information about the material features, download the material sheet.